 Find out how to test the Jira Connector without risking live data in the Testing the Jira Connector article.

 The following are the steps to link Meisterplan projects to Jira in the Portfolio Designer:

 Step 1: Select a project by clicking on the project name in the list or on the project bar in the Gantt chart.

-Step 3: In the sidebar, click the Link Project button:
+Step 3: In the Information Panel, click Link Project: